Taus v. Loftus: Corwin study

-In 1997, psychiatrists David Corwin and Erna Olafson published a case study known as the Jane Doe case, which became an influential work in regards to child sexual abuse and repressed memory.
+In 1997, psychiatrists David Corwin and Erna Olafson published a case study known as the Jane Doe case, which became an influential work in regard to child sexual abuse and repressed memory.
 It was used for educational and research purposes as well as an example in civil and criminal law cases.
 The study was based on three videotaped interviews conducted in 1984 by Corwin in a child custody case where the father alleged sexual abuse of the then six-year-old child (Jane Doe) by the mother.
 The study interspersed the interviews with Corwin's analysis and his conclusion that the mother sexually abused Jane and falsely accused the father of sexual abuse.
 The study also indicated that it had access to and used reports from Child Protective Services, the police, court files and other evaluators.
 The study also had an interview from eleven years later, in 1995.
 In the 1995 interview, Jane did not initially remember the 1984 interviews or the alleged abuse.
 After viewing the videotapes of the 1984 interviews, Jane recalled the alleged abuse more clearly, although there were several inconsistencies.
 Corwin presented the study as evidence of the recovery of repressed memory.

 After the case was published, Elizabeth Loftus and Melvin J. Guyer started an investigation about the background of the case, being skeptical about its validity.
 Using legal databases and public records, they found the people involved and interviewed them, uncovering crucial information that was omitted from the original study.
 An example of the omitted information was that this was in the middle of a five-year custody battle, including court actions from the father's violations of visitation orders.
 Another example was that Child Protective Services had conducted an investigation but had not removed Jane from her mother's custody, nor were there any reports of abuse from burned feet or hospital visits.
 Loftus and Guyer were also able to document the background of both the father and his new wife (stepmother) and issues that weighed on their credibility.
 The conclusion of the research indicated that Jane was probably not abused by her mother, and her memories were result of suggestions and coercion by her father and stepmother, as they were trying to win a custody battle against the biological mother.